 August means many things to us as Texans.
 It brings the promise for cooler weather just around the corner.
 August also represents our last chance of the summer to take the family out on the lake or perhaps load everyone up in the car for an across the state road trip.
-For football fanatics, August means pro football training camp and the start to the college season.
-In recent years, we Rangers fans have identified August as the month to really start that drive toward an American League Championship.
+For football fans, August means pro football training camp and the start to the college season.
 And, of course, August always means back to school.

 If you’re like me then right about now you are wondering where summer went.
 Even though it feels like the kids got out of school just yesterday, it is now time to get ready to send them back.
-Like many other proud parents in our community, I am excited to see this school year start for my daughters, but the preparation that goes into it has sneaked up on Beth and I yet again.
+Like many other proud parents in our community, I am excited to see this school year start for my daughters, but the preparation has been lagging.
 If you find yourself in this same situation, here are some tips for getting your family ready to go back to school.

 First, familiarize yourself with all of the back to school requirements for your child as set forth by your local school district.
 Make sure you know what school supplies your child needs, what immunizations are required, any physical fitness clearance they may need to play sports, and other necessities.
 Also make sure that you and your child are familiar with the school campus itself.
 This is very important if your child is moving to a new campus.
 Get a map of the campus beforehand and see if you can schedule a time to walk through the new surroundings before your child’s first day.

 Along similar lines, ensure that your child knows and uses the safest route to school.
 Whether they will be biking, walking to school or simply walking to the bus stop, practice the route with your child before their first day back.
 Make sure they know to stay off the streets, where the crosswalks are located and that they are not to engage with strangers.
 If possible, use the buddy system and arrange for your child to travel to and from school with a neighborhood friend.